--BFB will continue to carry out electro-fishing and make hydro-morphological observations.
-BFB intend to write a summary report of observations as a starting point for discussions with SSE and SEPA.
-Following advice, a hydro-morphology survey may be commissioned (scope to be decided with SSE's input) and recommendations followed-up.
-This may ultimately involve working to get better sediment management planning into the CAR licences, reviewing the flow regimes currently in place, devising restoration project(s) if applicable.

--Concerns have been raised on the Farrar of flows being too low during adult migration and this will be investigated.

--Continue requesting sediment management from SSE at the spout and other intakes on the Farrar.

--Electro-fish E Deanie burn to see if fry distribution has improved.
-Assess if hydro-morphology is the root cause for lack of/ few fry (past invertebrate sampling showed invertebrates were good).

--Assess if any of the Farrar tributaries would benefit fish significantly from their re-watering and discuss a way forward with SSE.

--Investigate the history of the river in front of Braulen lodge.

--Investigate if sediment management could be worthwhile and implemented at Cruives.
+- \Based on the recommendations in the Farrar and Beauly hydromorphology reports, and recommendations given by SEPA and SSE, BFB will commission a hydro-morphology consultant to provide advice on appropriate sediment management options for the R. Farrar and R. Beauly.
+Ideally getting sediment management planning into the CAR licences would be the answer, although delivering a sediment management project on each river would be the first step.
+Further along the line, reviewing the flow regimes currently in place and making changes to benefit fish and fish habitat could also be beneficial. - -Continue requesting sediment management from SSE at the spout and other intakes on the Farrar. - -Electro-fish E Deanie burn to see if fry distribution has improved.
+Assess if hydro-morphology is the root cause for lack of/ few fry (past invertebrate sampling showed invertebrates were good). - -Assess if any of the Farrar tributaries would benefit fish significantly from their re-watering and discuss a way forward with SSE. - -Investigate if sediment management could be worthwhile and implemented at Cruives.